 Some poles also have long handles so that walkers can move their hands up and down the handle according to the terrain.

 Walking pole straps make a useful addition to the poles because they allow you to walk with a looser grip and a more relaxed style.

 Using the straps is simply done.
 Place your hand through the strap and form a large O-shape with your thumb and forefinger around the handle.
 Now gently grip the handle.

 The straps can help when walking because you will tend to use a looser grip on the handle when engaging the pole to propel yourself forwards.
-Try walking with the strap and without the strap to see the difference.
+Try walking both with and without the strap to see the difference.

 Look for handles that feel comfortable in your hand.
-Trespass Transcend x Walking Poles, for example, has an ergonomic rubber handle that feels very natural to hold.
+Some have an ergonomic rubber handle that feels very natural to hold, for example.

 Trespass Valeas Trekking Poles have an extended grip area that is useful for changes in terrain, such as when walking uphill and downhill.

 Cork rather than rubber can feel more comfortable when walking for extended periods or if you tend to get sweaty hands.

 And a handle that has a curve, or crook style, will prove useful when walking on terrain that requires lots of balance.
 The crook aids balance.
 This would also prove very useful when crossing rivers and balancing on stones.